jsmnbom/ao3-enhancements/README.md

 ### Releasing

 Use `npm run build:prod:firefox` (will compile src/ to build/firefox/) and when files have built `npm run start:firefox` to test that everything works.
-Then use `npm run dist:firefox` to package the extension to a .zip file that can then be uploaded on AMO.
+Then use `npm run dist:firefox` to package the extension to a .zip (found at dist/firefox/) file that can then be uploaded on AMO.

 <details>
 <summary>Latest AMO is compiled using these software versions.